987690183/VirtualLocation/README.md

 No jailbreak needed,It is an OSX software,it can modify the system positioning of iOS devices and simulate any location

 # Installation
-If you prefer building from source, start by cloning the repo with the command:
+Pre-built binaries can be found on our release page:[Releases](https://github.com/robbluolei/VirtualLocation/releases) If you prefer building from source, start by cloning the repo with the command:

 git clone https://github.com/robbluolei/VirtualLocation.git